 If he chooses to edit the product he can modify the basic characteristics of the product as well as the inventory and product status options which appear after creating a product.

-Here the seller will choose the Product Categories to be added and the Product Type to be added and click “Next”.
+Then, the seller will choose the Product Categories to add and the Product Type to add and click “Next”.

-Then the seller needs to enter the information about the product like – Product Name, About Product, Product Thumbnail, Product SKU, Regular price, Sale Price and Product Short Description as shown in the below snapshot and click “Save”.
+Therefore the seller needs to enter the information about the product like – Product Name, About Product, Product Thumbnail, Product SKU, Regular Price, Sale Price, and Product Short Description as shown in the below snapshot and click “Save”.